geeksbsmrt/geeksbsmrt.com/content/posts/git-it/index.md

 ---
 title: "How Does an IT Engineer Git IT?"
-description: "Join an IT professional on their journey from support to engineer and beyond."
+summary: "The question I've asked my entire career."
 date: "2025-05-10"
 #cspell:words ments Entra
 ---

-The question I've asked my entire career.

 ## Let's Git InIT